Xastir/Xastir/README.developers.md

   the moment, and you're going to pick X.Y.Z so that the new Z is even.

 - Change the version number in configure.ac to X.Y.Z.
-Grep around the code and remember to fix any other places where the old version string appears (there should, at this point, not be any).
+There should no longer be any other places in the code where this version number appears, so changing it in this one place is sufficient.
 Commit this change:

       git add configure.ac